Welcome, Boston Saves families! We are so glad you have started planning now for your child’s future college or career

 If you do not want to open a financial account in your name, you may open a custodial account instead.
 A custodial account does not need a social security number or identification card.
 This account is held by the Boston Educational Development Fund for your child.
 To open a custodial account, contact firstname.lastname@example.org.

-Once you have registered, you can log in to the Savings Center, you will be able to see the money in your child’s Boston Saves account and link a financial account of your own.
+Once you have registered, you can log in to the Savings Center to see the money in your child’s Boston Saves account.
+You can also link a financial account of your own.
 This way, you will be able to see all of your savings for your child in one place online.

 3) Get Boston Saves Dollars for your child!

 You can grow the $50 in your child’s Boston Saves account to as much as $115 in the first year of the program – just by getting Boston Saves Dollars.
 There are three ways to get Boston Saves Dollars: